carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WorldSnapshot<a name="carla.WorldSnapshot"></a> <sub><sup>_class_</sup></sub>
-Class that represents the state of every actor in the simulation at a single frame.
+Class that represents every actor's state in the simulation at a single frame.

 <h3>Instance Variables</h3>
 - <a name="carla.WorldSnapshot.id"></a>**<font color="#f8805a">id</font>** (_int_)
-Identifier of the WorldSnapshot.
+WorldSnapshot's identifier.
 - <a name="carla.WorldSnapshot.frame"></a>**<font color="#f8805a">frame</font>** (_int_)
 Frame number.
 - <a name="carla.WorldSnapshot.timestamp"></a>**<font color="#f8805a">timestamp</font>** (_[carla.Timestamp](#carla.Timestamp)_)